-- (1) During 2020, we collected and analyzed 34 samples for lead and copper.
+(1)During 2020, we collected and analyzed 34 samples for lead and copper.
 The 90% percentile level is presented in the table.
 The action levels for both lead and copper were not exceeded at any site tested.
 90th Percentile Value: The values reported for lead and copper represent the 90th percentile.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.

-(2) No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets - (3) Iron is essential for maintaining good health.
-However, too much iron can cause adverse health effects.
-Drinking water with very large amounts of iron can cause nausea, vomiting, diarrhea, constipation and stomach pain.
-These effects usually diminish once the elevated iron exposure is stopped.
-A small number of people have a condition called hemochromatosis, in which the body absorbs and stores too much iron.
-People with hemochromatosis may be at greater risk for health effects resulting from too much iron in the body (sometimes called "iron overload") and should be aware of their overall iron intake.
-The New York State standard for iron in drinking water is 0.3 milligrams per liter, and is based on iron's effects on the taste, odor and color of the water. - (4) Perchlorate is an unregulated contaminant.
-However, the State Health Department has established an action level of 18 ug/l. - (5) If iron and manganese are present, the total concentration of both should not exceed 500 ug/l. - (6) Combined Radium 226 and 228 has an MCL = 5. - (7) As per Nassau County Department of Health guidelines. - (8) 1,4-Dioxane -The New York State (NYS) has established an MCL for 1,4 dioxane at 1 part per billion(ppb) effective August 26, 2020. - (9) It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
-It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers. - (10) The US Environmental Protection Agency (EPA) has established a life time health advisory level (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
-The New York State (NYS) established a maximum contaminant level (MCL) at 10 ppt for PFOA and 10 ppt for PFOS effective August 2020. - (11) Copies of the Supplemental Data Package, which includes the water quality data for each of our supply wells utilized during 2020, are available at the Bethpage Water District office which is located at 25 Adams Avenue, Bethpage, New York and at the Bethpage Public Library.

-2020 DRINKING WATER QUALITY REPORT
+(2)No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets.

+(3)Perchlorate is an unregulated contaminant.
+However, the State Health Department has established an action level of 18 ug/l.

+(4)If iron and manganese are present, the total concentration of both should not exceed 500 ug/l.

+$^{(5)}$ Combined Radium 226 and 228 has an MCL = 5.

+(6)As per Nassau County Department of Health guidelines.

+(7)1,4-Dioxane -The New York State (NYS) has established an MCL for 1,4 dioxane at 1 part per billion (ppb) effective August 26, 2020.

+(8)It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
+It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers.

+(9)The US Environmental Protection Agency (EPA) has established a lifetime health advisory level (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
+New York State (NYS) established a maximum contaminant level (MCL) at 10 ppt for PFOA and 10 ppt for PFOS effective August 26, 2020.

+(10) PFOS has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
+It is also used in firefighting foams at airfields.
+Many of these uses have been phased out by its primary U.S. manufacturer; however, there are still some ongoing uses.

+(11)Total coliform bacteria was detected in 1 out of 822 routine compliance samples collected within our distribution system throughout 2021.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
+All resamples were negative for bacteria.

+(12)Copies of the Supplemental Data Package, which includes the water quality data for each of our supply wells utilized during 2021, are available at the Bethpage Water District office which is located at 25 Adams Avenue, Bethpage, New York and at the Bethpage Public Library.